|Study location||Netherlands, Maastricht|

 The anatomy of the brain and relevant brain functions will be introduced at the beginning of the module.
 Through case studies students will explore the fundamental research and the most recent advances in the field.
 Students will endeavour to find solutions to the questions presented by researching various articles and group discussion.
 For example, why is there a change in the ability to discriminate between human faces and monkey faces in babies of 12 months?
 And why is this difference not present at 6 months?

 Cognitive development is typically measured by changes or improvements in cognitive processes.
-In this course, processes such as language, reasoning and memory etc. will be explored in terms of their developmental trajectory and how this trajectory relates to changes in the maturing brain.
+In this course, topics such as language, executive functions and the impact of traumatic brain injury will be explored in terms of their developmental trajectory and how this trajectory relates to changes in the maturing brain.
 We will examine how these developmental changes can be measured by various neurological methods (e.g. fMRI and EEG).

 By the end of the course students will have developed a deeper understanding of: